An Alternative Approach to Formal Mathematics that Focuses on Communication and Accessibility: Other Alternative Approaches

-In recognition that the standard approach has been adopted by only a very small part of the mathematics community, other alternative approaches to formal mathematics have been proposed.
-Two of the most notable lie in the space between traditional mathematics and fully certified formal mathematics.
+Other alternative approaches to formal mathematics have been proposed.
+Three of the most notable reside in the space between traditional mathematics and fully certified formal mathematics.

 The first is Tom Hales' \emph{formal abstracts in mathematics} project~\cite{Hales18} in which proof assistants are used to create \emph{formal abstracts}, which are formal presentations of mathematical theorems without formal proofs.
+The formal abstracts approach holds open the possibility of adding formal proofs later.
+The free approach differs from the formal abstracts approach in that it is not committed to using proof assistants and is not required to facilitate the addition of formal proofs.
-The second is Michael Kohlhase's \emph{flexiformal mathematics}~\cite{Iancu17,Kohlhase12} initiative in which mathematics is a mixture of traditional and formal mathematics and proofs can be either traditional or~formal.

-The free approach is similar to both of these approaches, but there are important differences.
-The formal abstracts approach seeks to formalize collections of theorems without proofs using proof assistants and hold open the possibility adding formal proofs later, while the free approach can be done with different levels of software support.
-The objective of the flexiformal mathematics approach is to give the user the flexibility to produce mathematics with varying degrees of formality.
-In contrast, the free approach aims to produce mathematics that is fully formal except possibly for proofs.
+The second is Michael Kohlhase's \emph{flexiformal mathematics}~\cite{Iancu17,Kohlhase12} initiative in which mathematics is a mixture of traditional mathematics with traditional proofs and formal mathematics with formal proofs.
+The formal mathematics can also be presented simultaneously in both traditional and formal forms.
+A goal of the flexiformal mathematics approach is to gradually transform the traditional mathematics into formal mathematics.
+In contrast to the flexiformal mathematics approach, the free approach produces mathematics that is fully formal except that proofs may be traditional.

+The third is the \emph{natural language approach} in which mathematics is performed using a proof assistant like Naproche~\cite{NaprocheWebSite} or Natty~\cite{Dingle24} that accepts a controlled form of mathematical English (or another natural language) as input.
+The natural language approach produces fully certified formal mathematics written in natural language.
+The use of natural language can improve communication, but the natural language approach is a really just an instance of the standard approach in which natural language notation is used to present formal expressions.
+It is thus, unlike the free approach, a certification-oriented approach to formal mathematics.